braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 ## Step 5: Request authorization from the user

-For our SDK to register geofences, you will first need to request for `Always` location authorization from the user.
-Once the user has successfully granted permission, our SDK will start registering geofences.
+To use our Geofences feature, you will first need to request for `Always` location authorization from the user.
+Once the user has successfully granted permission, our SDK will start registering and requesting geofences.

 To request for `Always` location authorization, use the following code: